grislyeye/three-meet/pages/combat/stamina.md

 **Stamina** damage is abstract.
 It doesn't just represent physical harm.
 It can represent mental stress, off-balance, misfortune, or shock.

 A successful [Attack](pages/combat/attacks.md) might translate to a near miss that knocks you off-balance, a palpating fear you're outmatched, a light scratch, or temporary concussion.
-And, of course, a direct hit.
+Or, of course, a direct hit.